A Healthy Start for Eyes of All Ages

 By 4 or 5 years old, a child should be able to draw simple shapes and colour within the lines.
 If it appears any of these milestones are delayed, please book a children’s eye exam.

 Poor vision in early childhood can result in delays in speech and language development.
 Sometimes, children with vision issues are misdiagnosed with behavioural issues like ADHD.
-A comprehensive eye examination can rule out a vision problem as the source for learning challenges.As your child progresses through school, look out for problems recognizing letters or numbers, missing lines of text when reading, or issues concentrating on school work.
+A comprehensive eye examination can rule out a vision problem as the source of learning challenges.
+As your child progresses through school, look out for problems recognizing letters or numbers, missing lines of text when reading, or issues concentrating on schoolwork.
 These problems might indicate a vision problem.

 Distinct Sight Issues Warrant Professional Treatment

-Our experienced team can treat children with many different conditions including the following:
+Our experienced team can treat children with many different conditions, including the following:

 Myopia (Nearsightedness)